Supxr/qa-portfolio/Test-Cases/SauceDemo/1-Login/README.md

-# SauceDemo – Checkout Page Test Cases
+# SauceDemo – Login Page Test Cases

-This folder contains a detailed set of **manual test cases** focused on the **Checkout Page** of the [SauceDemo](https://www.saucedemo.com/) (Swag Labs) web application.
+This folder contains a detailed set of **manual test cases** focused on the **Login** of the [SauceDemo](https://www.saucedemo.com/) (Swag Labs) web application.
 The checkout flow represents the final step in the user journey and includes critical data entry for personal and shipping information.

 These test cases validate the **input fields**, **error messaging**, **checkout cancellation**, and **completion logic** of the multi-step checkout process.